nadegegriesser/nadegegriesser.github.io/_posts/2015-12-12-Integration-Tests-JMeter.md

 This assertion checks that the list contains exactly one element that matches with the newly generated resource.

+As we know which id to expected, we can use a simple Equals check, the id variable in the pattern will be substituted when running the tests.

 ![Body list assertion]({{ site.baseurl }}/images/jmeter/11.PNG "Body list assertion")

 ### Get after create